hazelcast/hazelcast-nodejs-client/README.md

 [Hazelcast](https://hazelcast.org/) is an open-source distributed in-memory data store and computation platform that provides a wide variety of distributed data structures and concurrency primitives.

-Hazelcast Node.js client is a way to connect to Hazelcast clusters and access data stored in the cluster nodes.
+Hazelcast Node.js client is a way to communicate to Hazelcast IMDG clusters and access the cluster data.
-The client provides an entirely asynchronous API that is based on promises with a builtin support for native JavaScript objects.
+The client provides a Promise-based API with a builtin support for native JavaScript objects.

 ## Installation